IsaacBreuer/HaYidstream/README.md

                       target:
                         entity_id: "{{ states('input_text.selected_media_player')}}"
 ```
+note! if you already have something in your configuration under tamplate,  don't repeate the word tamplate,  Judy put the 2 selects under the parent tamplate node

+check your configuration
+reload all yaml from developer tolls

 by now this should work, use the 2 selects to select  a player and a steam and if input_boolean.playityes is on it will play.